Web Accessibility

 Guidelines Focusing on Specific Target Groups or Disabilities

-- Aphasia United: Best practice recommendations.
+W3C: (Making Content Usable for People with Cognitive and Learning Disabilities: W3C First Public Working Draft 11 December 2018.) - Aphasia United: Best practice recommendations.
 These recommendations are available in several languages, including Chinese, Spanish, aphasia-friendly English and aphasia-friendly Japanese.

 Office Documents and E-Books